skunkworxdark/XYGrid_nodes/README.md

 5. String To Float: Converts a string to a float this is needed to convert the output of the `XY Expand` node before it can be used by standard nodes.
 6. String To Int: Converts a string to an int this is needed to convert the output of the `XY Expand` node before it can be used by standard nodes.
 7. XYImage Collect: The job of this node is to collect the Image and the X and Y items in a single place so they can be passed onto the `Collect` node then onto the `XYImage To Grid` node.
+8. CSV To Strings: Converts a CSV string into a collection of strings
+9. XY CSV to Strings: takes two CSV strings and outputs a collection that every combination of X and Y this can be used insted of passing ranges into the the XY collect node

 ## Using "Image To Grids" node
 The `Images To Grids` nodes is fairly stright forward to you you just collect images from multiple generation using a `Collect` and pass it into the nodes with the setting of what you want